itsmeeandrew/itsmeeandrew.github.io/_posts/2024-05-12-behind-the-curtain-unveiling-new-york-citys-restaurant-violations.markdown

 <div style="margin:35px"></div>

-After investigating the restaurants by geolocations and cousine types served, we can see that Brooklyn has the highest average violation score and Manhattan has the lowest, although the difference is less than one / not significant, and therefore we can not say that a restaurant is safe based solely on its location.

 Based on cousine types, we can see that Bangladeshi has the highest violation score and Chimichurri has the lowest.
 One can argue that these scores can be interpreted as outliers if the number of restaurants in this dataset is low.
 Even though the number of chimichurri selling restaurants are low we can still say that if a person goes into this type of restaurant, he/she can expect an overall good quality.
 The low score of the hotdog oriented establishments is also interesting, considering the large amount street-food styled hotdog vendors in NYC.

 ![Barplots](/content/image.png)